bhumukul-raj/jupyter-ollama-ai/README.md

 - **Theme-Aware UI**: Seamless integration with JupyterLab's light/dark themes
 - **Multi-Model Support**: Use any Ollama model installed on your system
 - **Code Analysis**: Explain, optimize, or debug code directly from your notebooks
+- **Real-time Streaming**: View AI responses as they are generated
+- **Markdown Support**: Rich formatting in responses with code highlighting

 ## How It Works